Skip to main content

 • emotional

-The emotional aspect of the game is highlighted by its heartwarming and serious narrative centered around an art university, featuring a simple yet touching story and relatable characters that resonate with players.
+The game features a heartwarming and serious narrative centered around an art university, offering a simple yet touching story that resonates emotionally with players.
+The relatable characters enhance the overall emotional impact, making for a memorable experience.

 • “The story is simple yet touching, and the characters are easy to relate to.”